 Reason: In order to clarify the terms of this planning permission and ensure that the development proceeds in a planned and phased manner.

-Scale of Development

-The development hereby permitted shall not exceed 241,548 sq m, unless otherwise agreed in writing with the Local Planning Authority.

-Reason: To ensure development conforms to the outline planning permission.

 Contamination

 The development shall be carried out in accordance with the mitigation and remedial works as set out in the submitted contamination report reference SCD-BWB-XX-YE-RP-0001_Ph1.
 Should any unforeseen contamination be encountered the Local Planning Authority shall be informed immediately.
-Any additional site investigation and remedial work that is required as a result of unforeseen contamination will also be carried out to the written satisfaction of the Local Planning Authority.
+Any additional site investigation and remedial work that is required as a result of unforeseen contamination will also be carried out in accordance with details that have been submitted to and approved in writing by the Local Planning Authority.

 Reason: To ensure that the site is fit for its proposed purpose and any potential risks to human health, property, and the natural and historical environment, are appropriately investigated and minimised in accordance with Plan:MK policy NE6.